rectorphp/rector/README.md

 ### C. Custom Sets

-1. Create a `rector.yaml` config file with your desired Rectors:
+1. Create a `rector.yaml` config file with your desired Rectors or provide another config file with `--config`:

     ```yaml
     services: